lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 ### Manage your secret

 In the deployed Reddog application, the container `receipt-generation-service` has two secrets to connect itself to a service bus sending receipts that he is posting onto a storage account.
+One is directly binded to the container app, the other one leverage Dapr components, to share the configuration and isolate configuration from application itself.

  ![The receipt secret](/media/lab2/rotation/secretrotation.png)

-Every second, it receives a receipt which is then saved into the blob storage account `receipts`.
+Every second, this service receives a receipt which is then saves it into the blob storage account `receipts`.
 We will simulate a rotation of the storage account access key.

 To do so, go to the storage account in order to make the rotation of both primary and secondary keys.